mamoonraja/Comp120-team13/README.md

 ### Other Notes
-We added the test and development frameworks/databases and various design changes based on the feedback we have recieved
+We added the test and development frameworks/databases and various design changes based on the feedback we have recieved.
+And the reports for rest of the legs are added to docs.